-Rachel H Roy specializes in labour and employment law and election law.
-Rachel also provides legal advice in human rights cases, workers’ compensation matters, and assistance to organizations in relation to privacy law and CRTC compliance.
-Rachel provides representation at arbitration and various tribunals and courts, including the Labour Relations Board, the Human Rights Tribunal, and Small Claims Court.
+Rachel (Heinrichs) Roy specializes in labour and employment law and election and campaign law.
+Rachel also provides legal advice in human rights cases, workers’ compensation matters, and assistance to organizations to ensure their campaigns comply with electoral, privacy and CRTC rules.
+She is a member of the International Association of Privacy Professionals.

-During her legal studies, Rachel was an intern with the Review Division of WorkSafeBC and at the BC Provincial Court in Surrey.
+During her legal studies, Rachel was an intern at the Review Division of WorkSafeBC and the BC Provincial Court in Surrey.
 She later worked for the Office of the Chief Judge.
 Rachel articled with a labour law firm in downtown Vancouver prior to being called to the British Columbia bar.

 Prior to joining AQR Law, Rachel served as in-house counsel for Canada’s NDP during the 2015 federal election.

 Rachel is also an instructor/lecturer at the BCIT School of Business, teaching employment law to managers and HR professionals.

 Rachel loves hanging out with Sula, her labradoodle rescue, who is also AQR Law's office dog.